From just two days to a week or longer, menstrual periods come in all shapes & sizes

-Menstrual cycles last 28 days on average, but anywhere from 21 to 35 days is considered normal.2 Remember: Your menstrual cycle is not the same thing as your period.
-In fact, your period is only a short phase that takes place within the menstrual cycle (specifically, during the luteal phase).
+Menstrual cycles last 28 days on average, but anywhere from 21 to 35 days is considered a normal menstrual cycle.2 Remember: Your menstrual cycle is not the same thing as your period.
+A menstrual cycle is the sequence of changes in hormone production as well as physical changes of the uterus.
+This cycle is in charge of producing and releasing eggs from the follicles, and your period is only a short phase that takes place within the menstrual cycle (specifically, during the luteal phase).

 Your menstrual cycle is counted between the first day of one period and the first day of your next period.
 Part of the mystery of being a menstruating person is that your cycles may not all be the same number of days.
 An “irregular cycle” is simply when your menstrual cycle changes in length from month to month.

 Here’s an imaginary example to illustrate:

 Let’s say your most recent period started on January 29th and the one before that started on January 2nd – so that was a 27-day cycle.
 The period before THAT started on November 30th, so that cycle was 32 days long, and the one before that was 29 days long.
 Long story short?
 This hypothetical person has an irregular menstrual cycle.

 Is it uncommon to have an irregular cycle?
 Nope!
 And in most cases, a bit of irregularity is nothing to stress about.